Barone Lab

 Building the Future of Neurorestoration.
 Today.

 To achieve our goals of designing innovative, minimally invasive neural interfaces, we integrate functional and peripheral nerve neurosurgery with neural engineering, biomaterials, computational modeling and bioelectronics.
-We create implantable systems capable of long-term stability and therapeutic efficacy by addressing foreign body responses and enhancing tissue integration through biohybrid constructs.
+We create implantable systems capable of long-term interfacing and therapeutic efficacy by addressing foreign body responses and enhancing tissue integration through biohybrid constructs.
 Our research spans the full translational pipeline from in silico modeling and advanced manufacturing to in vivo validation in rodent and pre-clinical models.

-Circumferential Neural Interfacing
+Circumferential Neural Interfaces

 Active

-Circumferential Neural Interfacing
+Circumferential Neural Interfaces

 Creating ultraconformable cuff implants for 360-degree recording and stimulation of peripheral nerves and spinal cord at sub-nerve resolutions